What is the Coleman internship?

 - Kevin Cunningham

-Kevin Cunningham, a senior in the history department of Michigan State University’s Honors College, has been selected as the Society’s Coleman intern for spring 2015.
-Kevin will be researching the history of the Michigan Supreme Court’s court reporter, clerk, and commissioners’ offices.
-He is especially interested in the early court reporter’s office since three reporters went on to be elected to the Michigan Supreme Court.
+Kevin Cunningham, a senior in the history department of Michigan State University’s Honors College, was the Society’s Coleman intern for spring 2015.
+Kevin researched the history of the Michigan Supreme Court’s court reporter’s office and wrote about it in the summer 2015 newsletter, which can be read here.